 Nearly 20,000 marines trained at Montford Point Camp before it closed in 1949.
 President Harry S. Truman signed an executive order that desegregated the military the year before.

-"It made me feel proud that I'm a marine," Griffin said, while holding the heavy medal.
+"It made me feel proud that I'm a marine," Griffin said, while holding his heavy medal.

 The Montford Point Marine Association Washington, D.C.
-Inc. Chapter 6 along with the national association are working hard to find them.
+Inc. Chapter 6 along with the national association are working to identify thousands of Montford Point Marines in hopes of recognizing them.

 If you know an African American Marine who served between 1942 and 1949 please find their DD 214 papers and contact WUSA9 or the Montford Point Marine Association.